fdefelici/react-bootstrap-combobox/README.md

 $ npm install @fdefelici/react-bootstrap-combobox@1.4.1 --save
 ```

-# Examples
-For a full working example take a look at the [example project](example/) or at the [live demo](https://codesandbox.io/s/github/fdefelici/react-bootstrap-combobox/tree/v1.4.1/example?fontsize=14).

-# Documentation
+# Usage
 Detailed docs, on how to use, configure and tweek the components,can be found here:
 * Select widget [guide](README_Select.md).
 * Autocomplete widget [guide](README_Autocomplete.md)

+# Examples
+For a full working example take a look at the [example project](example/) or see them in action at the [live demo](https://codesandbox.io/s/github/fdefelici/react-bootstrap-combobox/tree/v1.4.1/example?fontsize=14).

 # Browsers Compatibility
 This component has been tested against the following browsers: